89LX/89LX/README.md

 # Hey there! 👋

-I'm Alex, a new developer who started learning to code.
+I'm Alex, a computer science student and tech enthusiast.
 Welcome to my GitHub profile!

 ## About Me
-- 🎓 Student
+- 🎓 Computer science student
 - 💻 Python developer
 - 🧠 AI enthusiast